mehdi-fathi/eloquent-filter/README.md

 ### Simple Examples

-You just pass data blade form to query string or generate query string in the Controller method.
+You just pass data form as query string.
 For example:

 **Simple Where**
 ```